jastew/codingtips.kanishkkunal.in/_posts/2014-11-18-ghost-buttons-background-image.md

 categories: html-css
 tags: [css-buttons, flat-web-design, ghost-buttons]
 ---
-This is my second post in <a href="/tag/ghost-buttons/">Ghost Buttons</a> series where we will talk about placing Ghost Buttons over background images.
+This is my second post in **Ghost Buttons** series.
+In the last one I showed how to create a simple [Ghost Button CSS]({% post_url 2014-11-09-super-simple-ghost-button-css %}) style for turning Links into Ghost Buttons.
+In this post we will see a better example where we will be placing the Ghost Buttons over large background images and giving it a [soft color transition effect]({% post_url 2014-11-15-color-animation-link-hover-css %}).

 In Flat Web design, Ghost Buttons are generally placed over large background images or a video footage.
 For example take a look at <a href="http://transitions1020.com/" target="_blank">Nokia Transitions</a> website, which places a ghost button along with introduction text, over a scenic video of sea waves.